raydot/nailing-the-coding-interview/chapters/03-strings.md

 #### Finding a Character or Word in a String

-*Create a function that takes a string and a character and returns the position of that character in the string.
+_Create a function that takes a string and a character and returns the position of that character in the string.
 For instance, given the string "One tall house, one tall ladder" and the character "a", the function would return 5.
 Notice that there are three "a"s in the string.
 How would you return the positions of all of them?
-Does your function account for capital and lower-case letters?*
+Does your function account for capital and lower-case letters?_

-*Similarly, create a function that takes a string and returns the position of a word.
+_Similarly, create a function that takes a string and returns the position of a word.
 Given the same string as above, find the position of the word "tall."
 Again, as above, account for the fact that there is more than one instance of "tall" in the string.
 What if the word you’re given is part of a larger word?
 The word "add" can be found inside the word "ladder."
 Does your algorithm work for the cases in which this is and isn’t a valid solution to the problem?
-Can you think of any other things that should be considered in solving this problem?*
+Can you think of any other things that should be considered in solving this problem?_

 > **Debuggers and Stepping Through Code**
 >
 > Unless you have a photographic memory, it’s going to be hard to come up with the right answer if it uses code you don’t understand.
-There’s nothing complicated going in in the Sliding Windows example above, but most people (including me) can’t just look at a piece of code and know exactly what it does.
+It can sometimes be a real challenge to just look at a piece of code and know exactly what it does.
 >
 > Many of us — especially web developers — check our code using logs to the browser console.
 There’s nothing wrong with that at all, but it’s not the most effective way to examine code that isn’t running in an a browser.
 For that, you need a debugger.
 >